 We are faced with the challenge of collectively re-designing the human presence on Earth.
-NOW is the time for transforming humanity’s planetary impact from predominantly degenerative to by and large regenerative!
+NOW is the time for transforming humanity’s planetary impact from predominantly degenerative to regenerative!
 It is our generations, those alive today, who face the task of regenerating the healthy, life-supporting functions of marine and terrestrial ecosystems everywhere.
 In doing so we will create the basis for thriving local communities and vibrant circular bio-economies.
 We can create a fairer distribution of resources through widespread global-local collaboration while learning to live within planetary boundaries.
 This is the promise ahead, if we come together across sectorial, national and ideological divides to collaborate in implementing the United Nations 2030 Agenda for Sustainable Development at the local, regional and global scale.
 It is time to get to work – one community at a time!

 SDGs Training for Multipliers is designed to build the capacity of facilitators and multipliers of the vitally important conversation about how to implement the 17 SDGs and their 169 targets at the local and regional scale in ways that are carefully adapted to the biocultural uniqueness of each location.
-This question-centred training is designed to engage local communities in a process that will turn what might be perceived as top-down goals of the United Nations into meaningful projects that are locally relevant and collaboratively implemented by the communities themselves.
+This question-centred training is designed to help SDGs education, and engage local communities in a process that will turn what might be perceived as top-down goals of the United Nations into meaningful projects that are locally relevant and collaboratively implemented by the communities themselves.

 The SDGs Flashcards contain more than 200 questions relevant to the four dimensions of Gaia Education’s whole systems approach to sustainability (Social, Ecological, Economic and Worldview).
 Participants will explore these four dimensions of each of the 17 SDGs in question-focused small group conversations, to collaboratively identify actions and solutions aimed at implementing the global goals in ways that are relevant to their lives and their communities.
-This is an effective way of creating local community ownership of the SDGs.
+This is an effective way of teaching SDGs and creating local community ownership of the SDGs.